Helping the Student with ADHD in the Classroom

-Attention to task is improved when the student with ADHD is engaged in teacher-directed as opposed to independent seat-work activities.
+Attention to the task is improved when the student with ADHD engages in teacher-directed activities instead of independent seat-work activities.
 Also, the teaching of note-taking strategies increases the benefits of direct instruction.
 Both comprehension and on-task behaviour improve with the development of these skills.

-Class-wide peer tutoring provides many of the instructional variables known to be important in setting up students with ADHD for success.
+Class-wide peer tutoring provides many important instructional variables in setting up students with ADHD for success.
 For example, it provides frequent and immediate feedback.
-When combined with a token economy, peer tutoring has been found to yield dramatic academic gains.
+Peer tutoring has been found to yield dramatic academic gains when combined with a token economy.

-Based on evidence that the on-task behaviour of students with ADHD progressively worsens over the course of the day, it is suggested that academic instruction is provided in the morning.
-During the afternoon, when problem-solving skills are mainly poor, more active, non-academic activities should be scheduled.
+Based on evidence that the on-task behaviour of students with ADHD progressively worsens over the day, it is suggested that academic instruction is provided in the morning.
+When problem-solving skills are mainly poor in the afternoon, more active, non-academic activities should be scheduled.

 Presentation of novel, enjoyable, highly motivating material will improve attention.
-For example, increasing the novelty and interest level of tasks through the use of increased stimulation (e.g., colour, shape, texture) reduces activity level, enhances attention and improves overall performance.
+For example, increasing tasks’ novelty and interest level through increased stimulation (e.g., colour, shape, texture) reduces activity level, enhances attention and improves overall performance.

-Lessons should be carefully structured and important points identified.
+Lessons should be carefully structured, and important points should be identified.
 For example, providing a lecture outline is a helpful note-taking aid that increases the memory of main ideas.
-Students with ADHD perform better on memory tasks when a material is meaningfully structured for them.
+Students with ADHD perform better on memory tasks when a material is meaningfully structured.

 Rule reminders and visual cues

-The rules given to students with ADHD must be well defined, specific and frequently reinforced through visible modes of presentation.
+The rules given to students with ADHD must be well-defined, specific and frequently reinforced through visible modes of presentation.
 Well-defined rules with clear consequences are essential.
 Relying on the student’s memory of rules is not sufficient.
 Visual rule reminders or cues should be placed throughout the classroom.
-It is also helpful if rules are reviewed before activity transitions and following school breaks.
+It is also helpful to review rules before activity transitions and to follow school breaks.
 For example, token economy systems are especially effective when the rules for these programs are reviewed daily.

 Providing students with ADHD auditory cues that prompt appropriate classroom behaviour is helpful.
-For example, use of tape with tones placed at irregular intervals to remind students to monitor their on-task behaviour has been found to improve arithmetic productivity.
+For example, using tape with tones placed at irregular intervals to remind students to monitor their on-task behaviour has improved arithmetic productivity.

 Pacing of work

-When possible, it is helpful to allow students with ADHD to set their own pace for task completion.
-The intensity of problematic ADHD behaviours is less when work is self-paced, as compared to situations where others pace work.
+It is helpful to allow students with ADHD to set their own pace for task completion when possible.
+The intensity of problematic ADHD behaviours is less when work is self-paced compared to situations where others pace work.

-Because students with ADHD have difficulty following multi-step directions, it is important for instruction to be short, specific and direct.
+Because students with ADHD have difficulty following multi-step directions, instruction needs to be short, specific and direct.
+Additionally, teachers must be prepared to repeat directions frequently and recognize that students often may not have paid attention to what was said.
 Further, to ensure understanding, it is helpful if these students are asked to rephrase directions in their own words.
-Additionally, teachers must be prepared to repeat directions frequently and recognise that students often may not have paid attention to what was said.

 Productive physical movement

 The student with ADHD may have difficulty sitting still.
-Thus, the productive physical movement should be planned.
-It is appropriate to allow the student with ADHD opportunities for controlled movement and to develop a repertoire of physical activities for the entire class such as stretch breaks.
+Thus, productive physical movement should be planned.
+It is appropriate to allow the student with ADHD opportunities for controlled movement and to develop a repertoire of physical activities for the entire class, such as stretch breaks.
 Other examples might include a trip to the office, a chance to sharpen a pencil, taking a note to another teacher, watering the plants, feeding classroom pets, or simply standing at a desk while completing classwork.
 Alternating seatwork activities with other activities that allow for movement is essential.
-It is also important to keep in mind that on some days it will be more difficult for the student to sit still than on others.
+It is also important to remember that on some days, it will be more difficult for the student to sit still than on others.
 Thus, teachers need to be flexible and modify instructional demands accordingly.